With Havana trip, Obama seeks to make history, lock in Cuba opening

 "There are still some frustrations," said James Williams, president of Engage Cuba, a pro-trade lobbying group.
 "But they are not insurmountable."

-Some concerns may be eased with Washington's move on Tuesday to relax limits on the use of dollars in Cuba transactions, removing a big obstacle to Havana's access to the global banking system.
+Some of those concerns may be eased if Washington lifts restrictions on using dollars in Cuba trade transactions, a move that one source said could come before Obama's trip.

-U.S. airlines have already rushed to apply for routes to the island, and new travel rules announced on Tuesday will make it easier for Americans to travel to Cuba independently rather than in group tours.
+U.S. airlines have already rushed to apply for routes to the island, and new travel rules set to be announced this week are expected to make it easier for more Americans to travel to Cuba independently rather than in group tours.
 That in turn could boost public support for normal relations.

 Ben Rhodes, an Obama adviser who helped secure the breakthrough with Cuba in December 2014, said the administration has told Cuban leaders the impact of U.S. regulatory changes will be limited unless they do more to reform their economy.